 Why build native apps?

-As a Digital Innovation firm, we believe there is no technology that by default is best in all circumstances.
+We believe there is no technology that by default is best in all circumstances.

 Rather, Enabled’s core philosophy is to understand what a user is trying to accomplish and choose the best digital technology to facilitate this (we wrote about this framework - Jobs To Be Done in another blog post).